Man United in maelstrom as Liverpool heads to Old Trafford | Sports-Games

 There cannot be many United fans looking forward to the prospect of Liverpool, the team's fiercest rival, coming to Old Trafford given what has transpired in the opening two rounds of the season.

 Two games.
 Two losses.
 Six goals conceded.
-Only one goal was scored, and even that was an own goal.
+Only one goal scored, and even that was an own-goal.
 Oh, and to top it off, United is in last place.

 If the 2-1 opening-weekend loss at home to Brighton was bad, the ensuing 4-0 thrashing by Brentford on Saturday was widely deemed to be one of the worst results in United's recent history.

 Hence, the inevitable hysteria.
-Is Erik ten Hag, who joined from Ajax in the offseason, the wrong appointment as a manager?
+Is Erik ten Hag, who joined from Ajax in the off-season, the wrong appointment as manager?
 Is Lisandro Martinez the wrong signing at center back?
 Why hasn't United signed a defensive midfielder yet?
 Is this the end for Cristiano Ronaldo at United?
-Over the past week, a slew of players in several different positions have been linked with United in the final days of the transfer window, including holding midfielder Casemiro from Real Madrid and American winger Christian Pulisic from Chelsea.
+Over the past week, a slew of players in a number of different positions have been linked with United in the final days of the transfer window, including holding mid-fielder Casemiro from Real Madrid and American winger Christian Pulisic from Chelsea.

+Casemiro's move looks likely to go through after he told Real Madrid he wants to leave, according to coach Carlo Ancelotti.

-Ronaldo has teased on Instagram about his future, saying the media has been "telling lies" and, rather cryptically, that "they know the truth when they interview in a couple of weeks."
+Ronaldo has teased on Instagram about his future, saying the media has been ''telling lies'' and, rather cryptically, that ''they know the truth when they interview in a couple weeks.''
 Then there was the drama of Musk tweeting he was buying United before saying several hours later that it was a joke, and Ratcliffe emerging as a potential buyer if the club that the majority shareholder of chemical group Ineos has supported since childhood was put up for sale.

 It's rarely quiet around United, whether the team is doing well or badly.